gbroxey/blog/wip2.md

 ## Lower Density

+The first idea to explore is to see what happens when we greedily shove elements into $A$, lowest first.

+- Include 1
+  - Forbid 2 and 3
+- Include 4
+  - Forbid 8 and 12, and also 6[^0.5]
+- Include 5
+  - Forbid 10 and 15
+- Include 7
+  - Forbid 14 and 21
+- Include 9
+  - Forbid 18 and 27
+- ...

+After some time we arrive at $A = \lbrace 1, 4, 5, 7, 9, 11, 13, 16, \ldots \rbrace$.

+An OEIS search can lead you to determine that this $A$ is the set of all integers of the form $4^i 9^j k$ where $i, j \geq 0$ and $\gcd(k, 6) = 1$.
+Bla bla

 Perhaps surprisingly, we can prove a very good upper bound on the lower density of $S$.
 This section is dedicated to providing a proof that, if $S \perp \lbrace 1, 2, 3 \rbrace$, then $\dinf(S) \leq \frac{1}{2}$.